 The camping was easy and beautiful spots everywhere - both in the campgrounds and off the roadsides.
 Pay attention to the signs - if they say that the river has Crocs in it, take note!

 As for trouble, we had a flat tyre somewhere on a rough remote road in the Pilbara.
 I the hour it took to change the tyre, there were three other vehicles that went past.
 Every single one of them stopped and asked if we were ok, needed help, wanted them to send a mechanic etc. It's just too remote to drive on and ignore people - just make sure you'd do the same in return.

 It's now been 10 years since I did this trip and it's the one place in Australia I really long to go back to.
-It does take a bit of planning, but there's absolutely nothing else like it on the planet. almost 7 years ago
+It does take a bit of planning, but there's absolutely nothing else like it on the planet. over 7 years ago